HedgeTrade aims to revolutionise social trading using blockchain technology, but is the platform’s HEDG token a worthy investment?

 If you’re only interested in trading rather than buying HEDG, then there’s no need to set up a wallet as you’ll simply be predicting whether the price of HEDG will go up or down.

 Step 1.
 Find a broker

-Finding a broker is easy if you know where to find them and what you’re after.
-However, it’s well worth having a look around and doing some research before you commit to one as they all offer different perks and levels of support.
+Finding a HEDG broker is easy if you know where to find them and what you’re after.
+However, it’s well worth having a look around and doing some research before you commit to one as different crypto brokers will offer different perks and levels of support.

 Step 2.
 Deposit money